Dark-Programer/rock-paper-scissors-game/README.md

     <h2>Project Overview</h2>
     <p>
       This repository contains a simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.
 The game allows users to play against the computer and displays the results based on the classic rules of Rock Paper Scissors.
+      The application is live and can be accessed at https://dark-programer.github.io/rock-paper-scissors-game
     </p>
   </section>